b-jure/CScript/editor/README.md

-In case you have made some utilities or wish to include a utility for the text editor of your choice in the next or the current `Tokudae` distribution, then open the issue on the [github](https://github.com/b-jure/cscript) where the official git repository is being hosted on.
+In case you have made some utilities or wish to include a utility for the text editor of your choice in the next or the current `Tokudae` distribution, then open the issue on the [github](https://github.com/b-jure/cscript) where the official git repository is being hosted.